Homerade/DA-670S/README.md

 # the Wheels of Civic Action App
-This project is being developed for DA 670S-the Web Development Studio class in the Digital Arts graduate program at Goucher College.
+This project is being developed for DA 670S-Web Development Studio in the Digital Arts graduate program at Goucher College.
 The project draws inspiration from the use of technology for civic prosperity and will be developed using React.JS.

 ## the Project
 Initially the concept was to create a mobile app that allowed users to search for events and other civic actions by location, date and issue.